na-na-hi/renget/archive/gedg-cbuild.md

 ## One Function Static Library

-Before moving forward I highly recommend watching the video below.
-In particular, watch it to get an idea about what libraries are and how we use them.
+Before moving forward I highly recommend viewing the links below.
+In particular, try to get an idea about what libraries are and how we use them.

 https://youtu.be/JbHmin2Wtmc
 https://youtu.be/\_kIa4D7kQ8I